How Do I Unseal Apartment After Death In NYC After It Was Sealed by The Police?

 What if I find a Will When I Unseal Apartment After Death?

 If you find the Will, you should then proceed to Probate the Will.
 You can watch this video for a quick probate guide:

 What if I Don’t find a Will?

-If you do not find the Will, If you do not find a Will, then you can either do a Proceeding to Open the Safe Deposit Box or a Petition for Administration.
+If you do not find a Will, then you can commence one of several proceedings.
+You can either do a Proceeding to Open the Safe Deposit Box or a Petition for Administration.
 If you do not believe that the Decedent left a Will, then you may not want to bother with the petition to unseal.
 You may just want to file for Estate Administration.
 You can watch this video for a quick administration guide:

 We are fully operational and can help you unseal the apartment, open a safe deposit box, petition for probate or administration, and more.
 Please contact us to discuss your needs.

 Additional resources provided by the author

 This page is made available by the lawyer for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this site you understand that there is no attorney client relationship between you and the lawyer.
 The post should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 ATTORNEY ADVERTISING.